Four Cases of Mira 2009 Cabernet Sauvignon Took A Plunge Into The Charleston Harbor.

 The wine housing was designed to withstand a harsh underwater environment including low temperatures, high pressures, and water currents while firmly securing the glass bottles without breaking.

-The four cages are constructed to each hold one full case of wine consisting of 12 bottles.
+Each cage is constructed to each hold one full case of wine consisting of 12 bottles.
 The modular design was employed to sample the wine throughout the process and monitor the progress of the batch.